reachjainrahul/testrepo/docs/networkpolicy.md

 It is desirable to show what Antrea `NetworkPolicies` are associated with a specific cloud resource and the Antrea `NetworkPolicies` realization status.
 Each cloud resource shall keep track of cloud `AppliedTo NSG` it is associated with.
-The union of Antrea `NetworkPolicies` associated with these cloud `AppliedTo NSG`, is entirety of the NetworkPolicies intended to this network resource.
 An Antrea `NetworkPolicy` is considered to be successfully applied to a network resource, when the following expectations are met.
 - Its `AppliedTo NSG` to which the network resource is a member of, are created/updated with no error.